MikeD123/MakerDAO-v3---Thoughts/README.md

 MakerDAO's value proposition is stability.
 There's a few key things that effect stability, I believe the primary contributors are:

-- Education - How much does your audience understand about the system they're participating in?
+- Information - How much does your audience understand about the system they're participating in?
 A long-term BTC holder is going to have stronger hands during a 30% drop in price, whereas a newer BTC holder may not be as informed, and thus "weak" hands in situations that may be short-term troublesome.

+The blackswan risk for MakerDAO's system is not the same if Alice Smith was the only CDP holder compared to Joe Lubin being the only CDP holder.

 - Predictability - Any scenario where there's volatility, be it in cryptocurrency markets, or sports, or games carrying mixture of skill & chance.
 The more information that your opponent has in advance, the more they can attempt to predict a certain number of potential strategies that they may be faced with.
 Like knowing the lineup that will be played for the superbowl team, a coach will use that to mitigate any potential variance.